Switzerland's Investment Treaty Policy

 The purpose of BITs is to afford international law protection from non-commercial risks associated with investments made by Swiss nationals and Swiss-based companies in partner countries - and, inversely, investments made by the nationals and companies of partner countries in Switzerland.
 Such risks include state discrimination against foreign investors in favour of local ones, unlawful expropriation or unjustified restrictions on payments and capital flows.
 To these provisions have been added obligations on the part of the contracting countries to treat investments made by investors in the other signatory country ‘fairly and equitably‘.
 In addition, contracting countries are required to respect state commitments made to specific investors in relation to corresponding investments.

-Bilateral Agreement on the Promotion and Protection of Investments between Switzerland and Indonesia
+Bilateral Agreement on the Protection of Investments between Switzerland and Indonesia

 Specialist staff